 from the same starting point $\txz = \xz$.

-We lastly introduce the so-called \textit{leave-one-out} sequences.
-Those were the major ingredient when controlling the $\ell_\infty$-norm in \cite{cong2020implicit}.
-We also use them for similar purpose.
-For each $l \in [n]$, let us define an operator $\projOl$ such that $\ProjOl{\X}$ is equal to $\X$ on the $l$th row and column and equal to $\frac{1}{p}\ProjO{\X}$ otherwise.
+Lastly, we introduce the so-called \textit{leave-one-out} sequences.
+These were the main ingredient in controlling the $\ell_\infty$-norm of trajectory in \cite{cong2020implicit}.
+We use them for a similar purpose.
+For each $l \in [n]$, we define an operator $\projOl$ such that $\ProjOl{\X}$ is equal to $\X$ on the $l$th row and column, and equal to $\frac{1}{p}\ProjO{\X}$ otherwise.
 The $l$th leave-one-out sequence, $\xtl$, evolves with